lygitdata/GarmentIQ/lygitdata/classification/README.md

 - Cleaned dataset: 14,874 images in total (13,362 images in train set; 1,485 images in test set)

-  `R` was used to clean the dataset, please see code below:
+  `R` was used to clean the dataset, please see code below.
+Make sure you have the images and `styles.csv` downloaded and put in the same directory as the R script before running the code.

   ```r
   rm(list = ls())